Achieve 15% reduction in specific water use in water-stressed locations

 Tree species identified as endangered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) are neither utilised nor imported.
 We comply with the US Lacey Act, EU Timber Regulation, Australian Illegal Logging Prohibition Regulation and other regional legality requirements.

 We neither harvest nor buy woodfibre that originates from tropical natural forests.
-With our Woodfibre Procurement Policy, our sourcing causes zero deforestation because we:
+With our Group Woodfibre Procurement Policy, our sourcing causes zero deforestation because we:

 With innovation and ingenuity, we're making our mills eco-effective—reducing waste, emissions and maximising material and resource use at every opportunity.